 The law provides remedies to make a victim of religious discrimination whole.
 These remedies can range from requiring the employer to hire/reinstate/promote/etc. to paying for economic losses, such as lost wages while you try to find a new job.
 The specific remedies pursued on a religious discrimination claim depend upon the what negative effects you suffered and what is best for you.
 If the company was very hostile towards you then it may not make sense to ask the court to reinstate you to your job and instead ask for the company to pay your lost wages.

-Handling religious discrimination claims in Texas
+Employment discrimination lawyers for religious discrimination claims in Texas

 During the investigation there may be mediation between you and your employer.
 If there is a finding of discrimination one of the government agencies may decide to file suit against your employer and we will work jointly to represent your claims.
 If neither government agency decides it has enough information to find discrimination occurred then we will pursue litigation on our own.
 From there, the case may settle or go to trial.